rng-guy/NFSMWBartender/README.txt

 its value now accurately reflects how many chasing cop spawns remain in the current wave.
 The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and all vehicles that join the pursuit by detaching themselves from roadblocks.

-The CONFIGURATION (.ini) FILES for this feature set are located in "BartenderSettings/Advanced".

-To DISABLE..
- • ..a given customisation option, either delete its parameter group or the file containing it.
- • ..the entire feature set, delete all its configuration files or the folder containing them.